LMS Implementation in Dubai: 5 Costly Mistakes to Avoid

 TL;DR — What You Need to Know:

-• In UAE organizations, complexity increases due to multilingual workforces, compliance requirements, and distributed teams.
+• In Dubai-based organizations, LMS implementation is more complex due to multilingual workforces, compliance requirements, and distributed teams.

 • Most implementation failures happen due to poor planning, weak mobile experience, content migration issues, and lack of adoption testing.